WHITEPAPER

 Key skills and markdown files

 We automate design outcomes by codifying constraints and brand standards directly into Claude Code’s world via skills and markdown files.
-This turns the traditional handoff into a high-speed collaboration to produce near production-ready artifacts via GitHub repositories and the command line.
+This turns the traditional handoff into a high-speed collaboration to produce near production-ready artifacts.

-Because Claude is connected to Figma using a bi-directional MCP server, design system details and any updates are accurately communicated from Claude or Figma into the production handoff.
+Because Claude is connected to Figma using a bi-directional MCP and Figma Connect, design system details and any updates are accurately communicated from Claude or Figma into the production handoff.
 Other criteria are communicated in these files:

-Narratives: a short, memorable story of the user’s experience and desired outcome (because it’s easier to remember a story than a collection of features, this artifact facilitates a common understanding of desired user outcomes amongst the team and amplifies empathy for users)
+Narratives, a short, memorable story of the user’s experience and desired outcome (because it’s easier to remember a story than a collection of features, this artifact facilitates a common understanding of desired user outcomes amongst the team and amplify empathy for users)

-Content design: like a narrative, it may describe what the user asks and any clarifying questions the system is likely to ask (after all, the UI is just a representation of that conversation; content designs help the designer and Claude know that likely conversation)
+Content design, like a narrative, may describe what the user asks and any clarifying questions the system is likely to ask (after all, the UI is just a representation of that conversation; content designs help the designer and Claude know that likely conversation)

 Accessibility criteria define which accessibility standards we need to meet